dtccx/Reactnative_iOS/README.md

 (8).
 Run with iOS virtual machine
 react-native run-ios

+(9).
+Dependency
+npm install react-native-flexbox-grid

 # Design Idea:
 1. Use flexbox to create square grid
+  How to wrap flexbox into different lines?
+  Here is the solution: use flexbox-grid model to create row and column flexbox
+  use Text to add the line's width.(the way that i think, cause there is no variable for width)
 2. Add button into the grid to control the color
 3. Use this.state to change render color with one click